pashokman/all_actions_project/README.md

     + add 8 elements on a page and remove 5 of them (delete from last added element).
 * TestUploadDownload
     + upload file and check header and file name on successful upload page;
-    + download file and check if file exists on a disk, delete file and check if file exists on a disk.
+    + download file and check if file exists on a disk, delete file and check if file disapired from a disk.
 * TestBasicAuth
     + basic auth handling.
 * TestBrokenImagesLinks
     + find broken images;
-    + find broken links.
+    + find broken links;
+* TestCheckboxes
+    + select checkboxes;
+    + deselect checkboxes;
+    + check if checkbox is checked.

 ## Actions that I trained to automate:
 * open browser;